kuainiao/backups/js_replace_curl/casperjs/docs/cli.rst

 .. hint::

-   To remember what the native PhantomJS cli options are available, run the ``phantomjs --help`` command.
+   To remember what the native phantomjs available cli options are, run the ``phantomjs --help`` command.
    SlimerJS supports almost same options as PhantomJS.

 .. index:: Raw values